-Why Hire a Personal Injury Attorney
+Why Hire An Attorney

 If you’re not sure whether you should hire a personal injury lawyer to help your case, remember: attorneys know details of the law that your average person misses.
-And, lawyers aren’t just going to fight for you in the courtroom.
+And, personal injury lawyers aren’t just going to fight for you in the courtroom.
 There’s a lot of work that goes on before a case ever makes it that far.
 The attorney-client relationship keeps you protected throughout the entire process.

-Attorneys Know the Law
+We Know the Law

 When you’re injured, the number one thing you should focus on is getting better, and taking steps to resume a normal life.
 Trying to handle that with everything else you’ve got going on is overwhelming.
-You may know the basics of how filing a claim with your insurance company works, but attorneys know the law.
+You may know the basics of how filing a personal injury claim with your insurance works, but attorneys know the law.
 And they know a lot of things the average person doesn’t.
 They can put that knowledge to work for you, to make sure you get all the compensation you deserve.